willvieira/ms_STM-managed/manuscript/manuscript.md

 #### Enrichment planting of temperate trees on boreal stands

-Invasion of temperate species on boreal stands is a function of the capacity of temperate forest trees to colonize boreal forest $\beta_T$, and the abundance of mixed and temperate in neighboring stands.
+Invasion of temperate species into boreal stands is a function of the capacity of temperate forest trees to colonize boreal forest $\beta_T$, and the abundance of mixed and temperate in neighboring stands.
-Invasion only applies to undisturbed stands.
+Invasion only applies to mature stands.
 Enrichment planting of temperate species in boreal stands is modelled as an increase in the probability of stands in state boreal to become mixedwood $P(M|B)$.
 Among stands in state B available to invasion, a proportion $e$ is directly converted to M.
 The colonization probability of temperate species establishing in boreal stands after enrichment planting adds a parameter $e$ to the model: